 Some scholars believe the Codex (named after the city Rohonc in Hungary) to be genuine and have spent years trying to decode the text and illustrations, while others believe it to be a deliberate hoax.
 Unfortunately, nothing has been proven for certain.

-The Codex first possibly appears in history in 1743 in a catalog of a Rohonc library, where, despite nobody being able to read it, it is categorized as a prayer book.
-But it is not definitive that the book described here is the Codex and not some other prayer book actually written in a contemporary Hungarian language.
+The Codex possibly first appears in history in 1743 in a catalog of a Rohonc library.
+Despite the inability to read it, the codex became categorized as a prayer book.
+However, there is no definitive proof this is the same codex as the Rohonc Codex, even though the prayer book is written in a contemporary Hungarian language.

-The Codex definitely enters history in 1838, when a Hungarian nobleman living in England, Gusztáv Batthyány, donated his entire library of books to the Academy and the Codex was included with the rest.
-The Codex is included in the catalog of his library, but there is no information about the book’s origin or history before Batthyány.
-If Batthyány was questioned about the Codex and he provided concrete information about the document’s origin, that information is lost in the history of the Codex.
+The Codex definitely enters history in 1838.
+A Hungarian nobleman living in England, Gusztáv Batthyány, donated his entire library of books to the Academy, which included the Codex.
+His library included the Codex in the catalog, but there is no information about the book’s origin or history before Batthyány.
+If Batthyány provided any information about the Codex or the document’s origin, it is lost in history.

-Over the years, the Codex has repeatedly stumped researchers in their attempts to translate the Codex into a modern language.
-As early as 1840 the book was examined by Hungarian scholars to no avail.
+Over the years, the Codex continues to stump researchers in their attempts to translate it into a modern language.
+As early as 1840, Hungarian scholars examined the book to no avail.
 Other attempts in 1884 and 1890 resulted in dead ends.
-Sections of the Codex are available on the Internet for amateurs wanting to try to solve the mystery.
+Sections of the Codex are available on the Internet for amateurs interested in solving its mystery.

 Researchers have tried in vain to link up the characters in the Codex to known alphabets of history.
-Everything from manual code breaking to computer software have been unsuccessful.
+Everything from manual code-breaking to computer software has been unsuccessful.

-But the work goes on in the hopes that the code can be cracked and the puzzle of the Codex can be solved.
-A future researcher or computer program may be the key to unlocking the secrets of the Codex.
+The work goes on in the hopes of cracking the code and solving the puzzle of the Rohonc Codex.
+A future researcher or computer program may be the key to unlocking its secrets.